John Montagu, 4th Earl of Sandwich: First Lord of the Admiralty (first and second spells)

 In February 1748 he became First Lord of the Admiralty, retaining this post until June 1751.
-By 1751 Newcastle, who had previously admired Sandwich for his forthright and hardline views, had increasingly begun to distrust him and his relationship with The Duke of Bedford whom Newcastle regarded as a rival.
+By 1751 Newcastle, who had previously admired Sandwich for his forthright and hardline views, had increasingly begun to distrust him and his relationship with the Duke of Bedford whom Newcastle regarded as a rival.
 Newcastle engineered the dismissal of both of them, by sacking Sandwich.
 Bedford resigned in protest, as Newcastle had calculated, allowing him to replace them with men he considered more loyal personally to him.

-For the next few years Sandwich spent time at his country estate, largely avoiding politics, though he kept in close contact with both Bedford and Anson and Britain's participation in the Seven Years' War.
+For the next few years Sandwich spent time at his country estate, largely avoiding politics, though he kept in close contact with both Bedford and Anson and with Britain's participation in the Seven Years' War.
 Partly thanks to naval reforms pioneered by Anson and Sandwich, the Royal Navy enjoyed a series of successes and was able to blockade much of the French fleet in port.

 In 1763 he returned to the Admiralty in the government of John Stuart, 3rd Earl of Bute, and encouraged a major rebuilding programme for the Royal Navy.
 Bute was a Tory who wished to bring the war to an end, which he did with the Treaty of Paris.
 It was during this time that Sandwich first met Martha Ray who became his long-standing mistress.
 He was soon dismissed from the office, but was offered the influential position of Ambassador to Madrid.